KeveXD/Reference/README.md

  * aiMotive example app

     The task description I followed is in the exam2.pdf file.
+The app is under the example folder.
 In the application, the second page appears when you click on the key button.